liuyu8721/COVID-19/README.md

 Following, we assume that most of the mutation events are randomly introduced and could not accumulate in the population over time.
 A hierarchical clustering analysis using Ward's method was applied to group and exclude them before investigating the temporal clustering patterns.
 To accelerate the calculation, all mutation frequencies less than a threshold (e.g. 0.1%) were first excluded.

 ## Weighted network construction
 Mutations represented by FTMs are referred to as nodes and pairwise synchronous relationships are quantified using Pearson correlation.
+WeightedNetworkAnalysis.R shows how to create a weighted network model for FTMs.

 ## Module identification
 The topological overlap measure based clustering is utilized to identify modules which may help us to detect and define variants.